jakemcc/jakemccrary.com/source/_posts/2020-09-25-creating-a-custom-kindle-dictionary.markdown

 I'm guessing that is what causes there to be an index with the word list in the dictionary but I haven't tried removing it and the documentation doesn't talk about it.
 I only have it there since I had it in earlier dictionaries I made.

-### 6. Combine them together using `kindlegen`.
+### 7. Combine them together using `kindlegen`.

-This is what the current (as of October 2020) Kindle publishing guidelines say to do but Amazon doesn't offer `kindlegen` as a download anymore.
+This is what tphe current (as of October 2020) Kindle publishing guidelines say to do but Amazon doesn't offer `kindlegen` as a download anymore.
 You can still find `kindlegen` through the Internet Archive.

 The old OS X version no longer works on my Apple laptop.